-“We are well-positioned with a strong product offer and better-than-ever values across our business,” he added.
+“We are well-positioned with a strong product offer and better than ever values across our business,” he added.

-On Wednesday, Nationwide Building Society, a British bank, mortgage, loan and credit card company, reported its consumer confidence index fell for the third consecutive month in December.
+On Wednesday, Nationwide Building Society, a UK bank, mortgage, loan and credit card company, reported its consumer confidence index fell for the third consecutive month in December.
 The company blamed economic uncertainty, and higher food and oil prices.

 In Wednesday’s statement, M&S reported its worst quarterly performance in two years: UK sales rose 2 percent overall, although like-for-like sales, which do not take into account new store openings, dropped 2.2 percent.